 Knowing the inherent limitations of personal net worth, some people are looking for a more comprehensive understanding of their financial situation.
-The Harness Wealth Dashboard is designed to do exactly that.
-It takes into account everything a static metric like net worth leaves out: variable income, fluctuating cash flow, paying down debt, overall progress toward your personal financial goals, and other fluid measures.
+Harness Wealth is designed to do exactly that.
+We help you find expert financial advisory, tax, and trust and estate firms that can help you build practical strategies around everything a static metric like net worth leaves out: variable income, fluctuating cash flow, managing tax liability, overall progress toward your personal financial goals, and other fluid measures.

 Net worth is a straightforward, simple measurement of financial health.
 That said, it requires accurate estimates of your assets and liabilities to generate a useful measurement.

 Your assets are everything you own that has monetary value, from the cash in your pocket to the clothing in your closet.
 Liquid assets are cash, or any asset that can readily be converted to cash, such as stocks.
 Illiquid assets are the things that can’t be easily converted to cash; things that need to be sold and therefore risk losing value.
 Here’s a list of things you should be entering:

 - Cash: The combined value of your checking and savings accounts and any certificates of deposit (CDs).

 - Investment accounts: The current market value of any stocks, bonds, mutual funds, or any other investments.

 - Retirement accounts: The current market value of your retirement savings accounts, such as a 401(k) or IRA.